-Past participants are often scientists or engineers working with adhesives or sealants in industry or government labs.
-No prior experience in adhesives or polymers is required.
-If you are unsure if you would be a fit for this course, please contact Andrew Tie at firstname.lastname@example.org or 540-231-3704.
+Participants are often scientists or engineers working with adhesives or sealants in industry or government labs.
+Prior experience in adhesives or polymers is helpful but not required.
+If you are unsure if you would be a fit for this course, please contact Andrew Tie at email@example.com or 540-231-3704.

 There is a maximum of 30 participants for this short course.

-This short course is taught by eight of Virginia Tech’s top adhesion science professors, all affiliated with the Macromolecules Innovation Institute (MII), Virginia Tech’s polymer program.
+This short course is taught by several of Virginia Tech’s top adhesion science professors, all affiliated with the Macromolecules Innovation Institute (MII), Virginia Tech’s polymer program.

 - Dr. Michael Bortner, Assistant Professor of Chemical Engineering